dotnet/docs/docs/core/tutorials/with-visual-studio-code.md

 1. Go to the Explorer view and select **Create .NET Project**.
 Alternatively, you can bring up the Command Palette using Ctrl+Shift+P (Command+Shift+P on MacOS) and then type ".NET" and find and select the .NET: New Project command.

 1. After selecting the command, you'll need to choose the project template.
-Choose Console app.
+Choose Console App.

 1. Then select the location where you would like the new project to be created.